University of Technology Sydney

 • Apply critical thinking and advanced analytical skills to develop innovative solutions that address strategic business issues in complex contexts (1.1)

-• Communicate ideas, decisions and strategies clearly and apply interpersonal skills that are sensitive to Indigenous peoples and other diverse peoples, cultures and contexts (2.1)
+• Communicate ideas, decisions and strategies clearly and apply interpersonal skills that are sensitive to diverse peoples, cultures and contexts (2.1)

-• Evaluate and apply principles of ethics, sustainability, social responsibility, and Indigenous perspectives, to decision-making in business (3.1)
+• Evaluate and apply principles of ethics, sustainability and social responsibility to decision-making in business (3.1)

 • Integrate advanced skills and knowledge in professional business practice by researching and analysing complex information and concepts to support business decisions in local and international contexts (4.1)